 Project Goal

-Depending on their present condition, peatlands can store a huge amount of carbon or be a source of carbon dioxide (CO2), which is a crucial challenge globally.
-In Denmark, peatlands constitute a key target to achieve the national goal of reducing CO2 emissions with 70% by 2030.
-Thus, there is a great need to investigate the spatial variability of peat soil properties, in order to assess the total amount of carbon stored in these soils.
+Depending on the conditions, peatlands can store a huge amount of carbon or be a source of carbon dioxide (CO2) which is an important challenge in agricultural production.
+In Denmark, peatlands represent a key target to achieve the national goal of reducing CO2 emissions with 70% by 2030.
+Thus, there is a need to investigate the spatial variability of peat soil properties, in order to assess the total amount of carbon stored in the Danish peat soils.

-Through the combination of state-of-the-art hardware, software, modelling techniques and IT technologies, the project will develop an overall methodology to map peatlands in detail and enable accurate estimates of CO2 emissions and potential carbon stocks.
-This methodology will provide decision-makers with detailed information and cost-effective tools to appropriately select which peatland areas to take out of agricultural production and restore.
-Notably, the combination of the drone-mounted cutting-edge geophysical sensors, advanced 2D modelling techniques and 3D software will be a game changer for peatland mapping both nationally and worldwide.
+Through a combination of state-of-the-art hardware, software, modelling and IT technologies, the project develops an overall methodology to map peatlands in detail and enable accurate estimates of CO2 emissions and potential carbon stocks.
+This methodology will provide decision-makers with detailed information and cost-effective tools to appropriately select which peatland areas to take out of agricultural production and restore through rewetting initiatives.
+Notably, the combination of the drone-mounted cutting-edge geophysical sensors, advanced 2D modelling and 3D software will be a game changer for peatland mapping both nationally and worldwide.

 Vision

-Our vision is to contribute to the reduction of carbon emissions and to ensure maximum impact in the effort to take out carbon rich wetlands from agricultural production.
-The project outcomes will have a significant economic, societal and environmental impact, building up Denmark’s position as a green frontrunner internationally, while also providing new export opportunities for Danish green technology.
+The vision of ReDoCO2 is to contribute to the reduction of carbon emissions and to ensure maximum impact in the effort to take out carbon rich wetlands from agricultural production.
+The project outcomes will have a significant economic, societal and environmental impact, supporting Denmark’s position as a green frontrunner while also providing new export opportunities for Danish green technology.